joshnair10/TypogBlog/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ![](../uploads/old-pl-logos-2.jpg "Previous Premier League Logos")

 The 4 logos displayed shows a gradual development of a very similar logo, so for comparison we will shift the focus to the most recently used logo, that was introduced in 2007 and replaced in 2016.
+Compared to all the pre-2007 logos, this one uses a bolder logo of a lion, with a more confident stance standing over a football.
+The typeface used is a type of sans seri

 ## Here is a an image